huzaifa525/Vizly/SETUP.md

 # Vizly Setup Guide

-This guide will help you set up Vizly for local development or production deployment.
+This guide will help you set up Vizly for local development or production deployment

 ## Table of Contents
 - [Local Development Setup](#local-development-setup)